Bakersfield Speed Traps Lawyers

 Spread across Bakersfield and Kern County are a plethora of hidden areas where police officers are ready to flash intimidating lights out and steal your money.

 The speed traps are usually in areas that have a high rate of Bakersfield car accidents.
-Montoring areas know to have car accidents is fair.
-What is not fair, however, to to have our police officers wait in these areas and have them pounce on Barkersfield drivers.
+Monitoring areas know to have car accidents is fair.
+What is not fair, however, to to have our police officers wait in these areas and have them pounce on Bakersfield drivers.

-Since Kern County motorists are aware of speed traps in the Bakersfield area, these drivers usually slow down when they drive by.
+Since Kern County motorists are aware of speed traps in the Bakersfield area, these drivers usually slow down and follow the speed limit when they drive by.
 Whether it works or not is debatable, but the number of Bakersfield car crash injuries and deaths isn't exactly a promotion.

-To get an accurate picture of Bakersfield's road record, statistics from the California Highway Patrol's Statewide Integrated Traffic Records System (SWITRS) revealed that in 2006, 24 people died and 1,126 were injured in a Bakersfield car accident.
+To get an accurate picture of Bakersfield's road record, statistics from the California Highway Patrol's Statewide Integrated Traffic Records System (SWITRS), information on this website indicated that in one year, 24 people died and 1,126 were injured in a Bakersfield car accident.

 Pedestrians were safer, but still above average with 4 dying and 94 people being injured.
 If you come across the following areas while driving through Bakersfield, reduce your speed -- there is no good excuse for a life lost.